Faxnico/ntwex/README.md

 ### Xenos (Windows DLL Injector)

-NTWEX includes the `xenos.exe` tool, which is a Windows DLL injector.
+NTWEX includes the `Xenos.exe` tool, which is a Windows DLL injector.
 Xenos is distributed under the MIT License and can be found on its [GitHub repository](https://github.com/DarthTon/Xenos).

 ## Installation